timescale/docs/_partials/_create-hypertable-twelvedata-crypto.md

-# Create a hypertable
+## Create a hypertable

 Hypertables are the core of TimescaleDB.
 Hypertables enable TimescaleDB to work efficiently with time-series data.
-Because TimescaleDB is PostgreSQL, all the standard PostgreSQL tables, indexes, stored procedures and other objects can be created alongside your TimescaleDB hypertables.
+Because TimescaleDB is PostgreSQL, all the standard PostgreSQL tables, indexes, stored procedures, and other objects can be created alongside your TimescaleDB hypertables.
 This makes creating and working with TimescaleDB tables similar to standard PostgreSQL.